ALL

 Coughing exercises

-Coughing exercises are best done when you’re feeling comfortable.
-Do these exercises 1 time every hour while you’re awake for the first 2 to 3 days after minor surgery.
-Continue these exercises until you go back to your normal activities after your surgery.
-Your healthcare provider will tell you if you shouldn’t do the coughing exercises below.
+Coughing exercises are best done when you’re feeling comfortable and after you've done your breathing exercises.
+Do these exercises once every hour while you’re awake until you go back to your normal activities after your surgery.
+Check with your healthcare provider to see if it's OK for you to do the coughing exercises on this page.

 1. If you’re lying on your back, bend your knees (unless you have been told not to), and rest your feet on the bed.
 You can also do these exercises while sitting up in bed or in a chair.